Shirley Valentine (film): Production

-In various versions of the film, as modified for distribution, child viewing, and television, the line spoken by Costas has been changed to "of course I would like to make love with you.
-But love is love and boat is boat", to avoid the use of adult language.

 Filming

 The film was shot on location in Liverpool, Twickenham, Oxford Circus, Bloomsbury, and St Pancras railway station in England, and on the island of Mykonos in Greece.

 Music

-The film's theme song, "The Girl Who Used to Be Me", was written by Marvin Hamlisch and Alan and Marilyn Bergman, and performed by Patti Austin.
+The film's theme song, "The Girl Who Used to Be Me", was written by Marvin Hamlisch and Alan and Marilyn Bergman and performed by Patti Austin.

 Release

 The film opened the Montreal World Film Festival at the Théâtre Maisonneuve on 24 August 1989.
 Unlike most openers of the festival in French-speaking Quebec, it was shown without French subtitles.
 The film opened in the United States and Canada on 30 August, in London on 13 October and in the UK on 27 October 1989.

 Critical reception

-The film was generally received favourably, and went on to win a number of awards; criticisms generally focused on the transition from one-person play to screen in which Collins's acting provided the strength of the film and much of the rest was seen as weak.